-Sheep exhibitors may also exhibit in Department 10-J, Class B - Animal Exhibits Without Live Animals.
+Sheep exhibitors may also exhibit in Department 10-J, Class B Animal Exhibits Without Live Animals.

-- All animals must meet state health regulations listed in this fair book under Wisconsin County, District and State Fairs Animal Health Rules and Regulations. - All sheep must be identified with official scrapie ear tags or other official identification.
+- All animals must meet state health regulations listed in this fair book under Animal Health Regulations Fairs and Shows in Wisconsin: 2023 Season. - All wethers must have been castrated (testicles physically removed) and any banded scrotum must be healed and devoid of testicular tissue. - Lamb tails must be docked. - All sheep must be identified with official scrapie ear tags or other official identification.